aman99jnvchd/system-monitor/README.md

 ### Running the Docker Container

-Make sure VcXsrv is running on your Windows host, then run:
+Ensure VcXsrv is running on your Windows host, then execute:

 ```bash
 docker run -it --rm system-monitor
 ```

-With the Dockerfile now pre-configured, the container automatically has all required GUI libraries installed and the `DISPLAY` variable set to `host.docker.internal:0.0`, so your application should open on your Windows desktop via VcXsrv.
+This Dockerfile is pre-configured with all necessary GUI libraries, and the `DISPLAY` variable is set to `host.docker.internal:0.0`, allowing the application to open on your Windows desktop via VcXsrv.

 ### Troubleshooting GUI Issues

 - **DISPLAY Variable:**

-  - If you encounter errors like `TclError: no display name and no $DISPLAY environment variable`, verify that the `DISPLAY` variable is correctly set inside the container by running:
+  - If you see errors like `TclError: no display name and no $DISPLAY environment variable`, verify the `DISPLAY` variable inside the container:
     ```bash
     echo $DISPLAY
     ```
-  - You can also try explicitly passing your Windows host’s IP address if needed.
-For example, if your Windows host IP is `192.168.1.100`, run:
+  - Alternatively, explicitly pass your Windows host’s IP address.
+If your Windows host IP is `192.168.1.100`, run:
     ```bash
     docker run -it --rm -e DISPLAY=192.168.1.100:0.0 system-monitor
     ```

 - **Firewall Settings:**

-  - Ensure that your Windows firewall is not blocking connections on TCP port 6000.
-You can add a rule in Windows Defender Firewall to allow this traffic.
+  - Ensure that Windows Firewall allows connections on TCP port 6000.

 - **Testing X11:**

-  - To test that the X server is accepting connections, run a simple GUI app inside the container (e.g., `xclock`):
+  - To check if the X server is accepting connections, try launching a GUI app inside the container (e.g., `xclock`):
     ```bash
     docker run -it --rm system-monitor xclock
     ```
-  - If `xclock` appears on your Windows desktop, then the X11 forwarding is working correctly.
+  - If `xclock` appears on your Windows desktop, X11 forwarding is working correctly.

 ## License